 That is all.

-God damn it, that’s not all!1 I quite like the stretchy, full-length tabs.
+God damn it, that’s not all![1. …Because if one of those things gets down here then that will be all!
+Then all this — this bullshit that you think is so important, you can just kiss all that goodbye!
+WTF?]
+I quite like the stretchy, full-length tabs.
 I really didn’t think I would judging from images I’d seen of the dev previews, but, in use, I like them.
 Maybe it’s because I typically have a minimum of five+ tabs going at any given time.

 With a little Photoshop trickery, I changed the colours of the source files, re-exported as PNGs, and replaced the original files (after making a backup of course).
 Shit works.